agdamsbo/FreesearchR/inst/apps/FreesearchR/www/notes_visuals.md

 # Basic visualisations

-This section on plotting data is kept very minimal, and includes only the most common plot types for clinical projects.
+The goal of ***FreesearchR*** is to keep things simple.
+Visuals can get very complicated.
+We provide a selection of plots, that helps visualise typical clinical and will be enough for most use cases, and for publishing to most journals.

 If you want to go further, have a look at these sites with suggestions and sample code for data plotting: